-In this post we explain the phrase ‘to sit the keeper down‘ which is used to describe a piece of skill from a forward player.
-If you have questions or comments, please email us at: email@example.com.
+This short football language post talks about the phrase ‘(to/be) level‘, used as a verb or an adjective.
+If you have questions or comments, email us at: email@example.com.
 You can also find many more examples of soccer vocabulary by going to our football cliches page here and our huge football glossary here.
 Football Language: (to/be) […]

 Football Language Podcast – 2019 – Man United vs Liverpool: The big game this weekend in the Premier League is the clash between Manchester United and Liverpool.
 We also talk about the football cliché ‘goals change games’, while we also have two football quiz questions: one about the rivalry between Liverpool and Manchester United and the other connected to a team’s title hopes.

 2019 FA Cup 5th Round: This week’s English through football podcast features the FA Cup fifth round in its predictions section.
 We talk about the football phrase ‘by the letter of the law’.
 We also have a football quiz about cup football and talk about what has caught our eye in the week’s football news.